 Another pretty spot to visit in Kumamoto is Suizenji, a Japanese style garden that will immediately put visitors in a relaxed state.
 The garden design is such that its landscape represents the miniature of 53 post stations along the old Tokaido Road, the old highway that connected Edo (Tokyo) to Kyoto.
 There even is a miniature green lush rendering of Mount Fuji!

-The symbol of Kagoshima, in the south of Kyushu, is definitely the volcanic island of Sakurajima, that's attached to the mainland by a simple strip of land.
-Actually, the volcano was once an island, and the land is indeed the result of an eruption in the early 1900's.
+The symbol of Kagoshima, in the south of Kyushu, is definitely Sakurajima, a volcano that's attached to the mainland by a narrow strip of land.
+Actually, the volcano was once an island, and the land is the result of an eruption in the early 1900's.
 Even now the main way to get to the volcano is by ferry.
 It is still very active, often coughing out puffs of ashes and volcanic dust that can linger around for several days.
 Tremors in the ground and small eruptions are common there, but excursion to the island and hiking to the various observation points are possible (up to 2km from the crater), provided that safety is ensured first.
 Always double check with local authorities and read notice boards or advisory notes before going.

 The city of Nagasaki is known for the horrific destruction of the atomic bomb drop on August 9, 1945, but it has recovered and is now a beautiful and lively city.
 Still, it is important not to forget about the terrible history of Nagasaki.
 The museum develops over three floors, two of which are underground.
 The exhibition–relative to the atomic bombing–takes visitors from the pre-bombing state of the city through the devastation caused by the war and then a last section aims at making people reflect on the future.
 Photographs, videos and remains of buildings and items are displayed across the rooms.
 If visiting the museum is too much for you, you can head to the nearby peace park where the green and the nice sculptures will help to lift you up.

 One of the most famous beaches in Miyazaki is Aoshima, a small seaside town with white sandy shores.
-A tiny flat islet, covered in lush vegetation (and that's why it is called Aoshima which means green island) and surrounded by picture perfect beaches, is connected to the mainland by a thin sandbar.
-Days flow slow in here, and the tropical sun is strong, so remember to reapply high SPF sunscreen regularly.
+A tiny flat islet, covered in lush vegetation (and that's why it is called Aoshima, which means 'green island') and surrounded by picture-perfect beaches, is connected to the mainland by a thin sandbar.
+Days flow slow here, and the tropical sun is strong, so remember to reapply high SPF sunscreen regularly.